matt-bp/matt-bp.github.io/src/pages/posts/usu-games.md

 ## Old Main Slider

 This game was made as the midterm test for CS 5410.
-We had **4 hours** to complete it.
+We had **5 hours** to complete it.
+Consecutive, meaning we started at noon, and ended at 5:00 p.m.
 We could reuse code that we've created through the course, so the idea was that as we develop games, we slowly build out our own game engine to quickly produce games.
 That being said, that was a crazy few hours.
 I remember submitting the test with minutes to spare.

 I couldn't think of a better way to test your knowledge in a game dev class though.

 ![Slider](/assets/images/usu-games/old-main-demo.png)
-**Figure 2:** The fire was appropriate for how I felt during those 4 hours.
+**Figure 2:** The fire was appropriate for how I felt during those 5 hours.

 The image you're uncovering is one taken when Old Main up at Utah State [caught fire in 1983](http://exhibits.usu.edu/items/show/17362).
 As you click a tile next to the empty one, it will slide into place.
 There are two difficulties, and I don't think I even solved the hard difficulty one.
 That's what the best about making reusable things, if it works on the small scale, it works on the large scale!